jcbhmr/configure-deno-action/README.md

   main: main.ts
 ```

-💡 Deno will auto-detect a `deno.json` if it's next to your `main.ts` Deno script.
+💡 Deno will auto-detect a `deno.json` [Deno configuration file] if it's near your `main.ts` Deno script.
 You can use this to provide an import map inside the `deno.json` to make importing libraries more ergonomic.

 ### `pre-if` and `post-if`